datawire/ambassador-docs/docs/pre-release/tutorials/getting-started.md

 <hr style="height:0px; visibility:hidden;" />

 <Alert severity="info">The Service and Deployment are created in the Ambassador namespace.
-You can use <code>kubectl get services,deployments quote --namespace ambassador</code> to see thir status.</Alert>
+You can use <code>kubectl get services,deployments quote --namespace ambassador</code> to see their status.</Alert>

 Copy the configuration below and save it to a file called `quote-backend.yaml` so that you can create a Mapping on your cluster.
 This Mapping tells Edge Stack to route all traffic inbound to the `/backend/` path to the `quote` Service.